I wondered now and then.

-I also learned later the 21-gun salute by firing 7 rifle volleys, 3 times started in the Civil War.
-One side would request permission to gather their dead off the battle field with a 7-shot volley.
-The other side, if in agreement, responded with their 7-shot volley.
-Once the dead were removed the 3rd volley was to conclude the agreement and start the killing again.
+I also learned later the twenty-one-gun salute by firing seven rifle volleys, three times started in the Civil War.
+One side would request permission to gather their dead off the battle field with a seven-shot volley.
+The other side, if in agreement, responded with their seven-shot volley.
+Once the dead were removed the third volley was to conclude the agreement and start the killing again.
 Even the triangular flag folding has tradition.
-It is folded 13 times to acknowledge the original 13 colonies.
+It is folded thirteen times to acknowledge the original thirteen colonies.

 The casket was lowered.
 Rickie was gone, officially gone, never to be seen, joked with, protected by, hugged again, gone.
 The service was standard, too routine.
 We drove home, drained, empty, missing something, no missing everything, in silence.

-There were no big revelations at the reunion but having some who knew him and were with him when he was killed gave Mom a form of closure missing from the funeral service.
-Mom and I shed tears on the long drive home as Dad drove, me wedge between them in the old Buick.
-Mine were those of guilt for not appreciating Rickie enough, the older brother who protected me when young and for not understanding Mom's grief over losing him to eventually be a name engraved on a monument wall.
+There were no big revelations at the reunion but having some who knew him and were with him when he was killed gave Mom a form of closure missing from the funeral service when mom and I shed tears on the long drive home as Dad drove, me wedge between them in the old Buick front seat.
+Mine tears were those of guilt for not appreciating Rickie enough, the older brother who protected me when young, eventually became a name engraved on a monument wall.